hide a term from the rewriter

 Examples: ACL2 !>(invisible-fns-alist (w state)) ((binary-+ unary--) (binary-* unary-/) (unary-- unary--) (unary-/ unary-/))Among other things, the setting above has the effect of making

-``invisible'' for the purposes of applying permutative
+unary-- ``invisible'' for the purposes of applying permutative

-rules to binary-+
+:rewrite rules to binary-+ trees.

 See set-invisible-fns-alist.